aloretocornidez/workshops/git-workshop/readme.md

 This is a circumstance where `.gitignore` files will come in very useful.

-`.gitignores` can be placed in any folder within the git repository and can be used to ignore files that you don't want to track.
+`.gitignore` files can be placed in any folder within the git repository and can be used to ignore files that you don't want to track.

 - compiled binaries